MetOffice/CSET/docs/source/getting-started/create-first-recipe.rst

 Unlike the ``read.read_cubes`` operator, we have many key-value pairs in this step.
 The other keys in the step are the named arguments that operator takes.
-Each operator implicitly takes its first argument from previous step, but this can be overridden by explicitly providing it.
+Each operator implicitly takes its first argument from the previous step, but this can be overridden by explicitly providing it.

-The other thing to note is that the arguments of operators can themselves be operators.
+Note that arguments of operators can themselves be operators.
 This allows nesting operators to use their output as arguments to other operators.

-Next we want to reduce the dimensionality of the data ahead of plotting.
-In this case we want the mean of the time coordinate.
+Next we reduce the dimensionality of the data ahead of plotting.
+In this case we chose the mean of the time coordinate.
 The ``collapse.collapse`` operator allows us to do this, and takes as parameters the coordinate to collapse, and the method by which it is done.